The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![Raiton](https://xivapi.com/i/002000/002912_hr1.png)\
 **Raiton**

-Deals lightning damage with a potency of 650, and grants a stack of Raiju Ready, up to a maximum of 3.
+Deals lightning damage with a potency of 650, and grants a stack of Raiju Ready, up to a maximum of three.
 This is achieved by any two-mudra combination that ends with Chi.
 So, Ten>Chi or Jin>Chi.
 Has a range of 20 yalms.

 ![Katon](https://xivapi.com/i/002000/002908_hr1.png)\
 **Katon**